Finding Your Voice in High-Stakes Meetings

 As leaders, we also need to create environments where others can speak up.
 Psychological safety is key.
 If I'm running a team meeting or a design critique, I try to make sure everyone knows what to expect beforehand and has a moment to share their view, even if it’s async.

-Things like sharing agendas in advance or checking in via DM after the meeting can help quieter team members feel included.
+Things like sharing agendas in advance, using Google Meet comments for async conversation or feedback can help all team members feel included.
 Not everyone is comfortable speaking up in real-time, and that’s okay.
 Offering different avenues to contribute makes space for a wider range of voices.

 One last tip: start a wins journal.
 Write down when you spoke up and how it went.
-Reflecting on those small victories builds confidence over time.
+When you found your voice and the outcome.
+Reflecting on those small wins will build your confidence over time.

 Thank you to Ruth Gamble for generously sharing her honest reflections, practical strategies and hard-won lessons on finding your voice in high-stakes meetings.
 If you are a Flux member with lessons, insights or strategies to support others in our community, we’d love to hear from you.